Long Distance Listening !

 and the spoken word.

 Yes, I know.
 Amazing!
-But it's true and the best part is VERY FEW PEOPLE KNOW ABOUT THIS!
+But it's true and VERY FEW PEOPLE KNOW ABOUT THIS!

-and safety advice, news, current events and the
+music, health and safety advice, news, current events and the

 rolled into one little inexpensive piece of electronics that

 most likely can run on one 9 volt or AA battery!
 INCREDIBLE!

 But before I go on, there's just so much bad